 - Food & Drink: wineries, breweries, coffee or dessert shops.
 Sometimes having an activity for part of your session like grabbing a cocktail can take the edge off (literally or figuratively) and help you feel more relaxed.
 This is also a fun way to incorporate a favorite hobby or typical date – Kevin and I love going to local breweries together, so something like this would definitely be in our wheel house!
 Ideas include: Hot Cakes, Holy Mountain Brewery, or Caffe Umbria

 - Transportation: ferry ride, King Street Station, Seattle Ferris Wheel.
 Another fun way to think outside the box for your indoor photo location is to take a ride!
 Consider places that offer great window light, or add a fun atmosphere to your session.
 Ferry rides allow for both indoor and outdoor options which is a plus – the Vashon, Bainbridge & Whidbey ferries are great because they are only 20-30 minutes one way!

 - Nerd Out: library, bookstore, arcade or record store.
 Do you guys like to browse around shops on the weekends?
 Tap into your geeky (aka awesome) side and think about exploring your favorite stomping grounds!
 Some of my favorites include Elliot Bay Books, Full Tilt Ice Cream and Sonic Boom Records

-- Museums: Chihuly (pictured below), Museum of Flight, Olympic Sculpture Park.
+- Museums: Chihuly (pictured below), Museum of Flight, Olympic Sculpture Park, Space Needle.
 Make your session into a fun activity for the family!
-Museums are fully of beautiful wide open spaces.
+Museums are full of beautiful wide open spaces.
 While you will likely have to pay entrance fees (Olympic Sculpture Park is a great exception), sometimes it’s worth it!
 Do note that some museums do not allow photography – most say whether or not on their websites!